 Pontius Pilate asked our Lord, "What is truth?"
 (John 18:38).
 Perhaps we will never know whether Pilate was sincere or sarcastic.
 However, there is no excuse for anyone who has read the New Testament to have any doubt whatsoever that Jesus recognized the existence of absolute, objective, immutable spiritual Truth.
-Neither is there any doubt about its identity: "Thy word is truth" (17:17).
+Neither is there any doubt about its identity: "Thy word is truth," Jesus clearly stated in His immortal prayer" (17:17).

 The prevalent human philosophies have for some time denied the existence of objective truth in any realm (including religion).
 By their dictum all things are relative (except, we assume, their dictum that all things are relative, of course!).
 Lovers of Truth are greatly concerned when those claiming to be brethren become infected with such atheistic philosophies and begin spewing their doubts upon trusting brethren from pen and pulpit.
 The following excerpts from an article by one who probably thinks he is a Gospel preacher provide a case in point.
+Although the author's name has become separated from his words, I deemed the quote so illustrative of the widespread "mental illness" characterized by the relativism, subjectivism, liberalism, and postmodernism among so many pulpiteers as to be worthy of printing, even without the author's name.
 Seldom will one see a greater number of egregious errors in a shorter space:

 Truth is resilient....
 Truth does not confine.
 Truth does not call us to violate our hearts.
 Truth does not crush spirits....
 Most of all, truth never holds up a "stop sign" to inquiry....
 Truth gives birth to new ideas....
 Innovation is the child of truth....
-Truth is not to be feared, but enthusiastically embraced, no matter where it carries us....

 Is God's Word "resilient" (i.e., pliable, flexible, alterable, elastic, etc.)?
-This fellow believes we can make of the Truth whatever we want to, but the Holy Spirit consistently warns us against any alteration (Gal.
+This fellow believes we can make of the Truth whatever we want it to be, but the Holy Spirit consistently warns us against any alteration (Gal.
 1:6-9; 2 John 9-11; Rev. 22:18-19; et al.).
-Contrary to the liberal's statement, Truth does confine.
+Contrary to the liberal's foregoing statement, Truth does confine.
 We are not Jesus' disciples if we are not confined by His Word, the Truth (John 8:31-32; cf. 1 Pet.
 1:22).